Information Society Series: An Interdisciplinary Series on Technology, Law, and Society

 Series Editors, Laura DeNardis and Michael Zimmer

-The Information Society Series will address the social, legal, and policy implications of the Internet and new information technologies and will especially feature works from the growing global ranks of interdisciplinary scholars in information schools; communications departments; science, technology, and society programs; and programs in law, technology, and culture.
+The Information Society Series publishes original scholarship addressing the social, legal, and political implications of the Internet and new information and communication technologies.
+The series features empirical and scholarly research from the growing global ranks of interdisciplinary scholars in fields of inquiry such as information studies; communication and media studies; science, technology, and society; and law, technology, and culture.

 We are accepting book proposals for the series.
 Preference will be given to monographs rather than edited volumes and books that are interdisciplinary, normative, and global in scope.
 Book proposals should include: